 The summary feature distills the talk into its core argument, supporting evidence, and conclusions.
 For a typical 15-minute TED Talk, you get a structured overview that captures the speaker's thesis, the examples they use, and their call to action.

-This summary serves as a study guide.
-Before an exam or class discussion, reviewing the summary refreshes your understanding in two minutes rather than requiring you to rewatch the full talk.
+This summary works as a study guide.
+Before an exam or class discussion, reviewing the summary refreshes your understanding in two minutes rather than asking you to rewatch the full talk.

 Step 5: Create Flashcards for Active Learning

-This is the feature that transforms TED Talk consumption from passive to active.
+Here's the feature that turns TED Talk consumption from passive to active.
 VidNotes generates flashcards based on the key concepts, definitions, statistics, and arguments in the talk.
-These flashcards test your understanding and reinforce retention through active recall.
+The flashcards test your understanding and reinforce retention through active recall.

 For a talk about neuroplasticity, you might get flashcards on the definition of neuroplasticity, the key studies cited, the practical implications discussed, and the speaker's main recommendations.
-Reviewing these flashcards over several days cements the knowledge far more effectively than watching the talk once.
+Reviewing those flashcards over several days cements the knowledge far better than watching the talk once.

 Step 6: Use AI Chat for Deeper Understanding